eworm-de/routeros-scripts/doc/log-forward.md

 * does not work early after boot if network connectivity is not yet established
 * lots of messages generate a flood of mails
-* Telegram is not supported
+* Matrix and Telegram are not supported

 The script is intended to be run periodically.
 It collects log messages and forwards them via notification.